 Want to Become a US Citizen?
 Let’s Find Out the Easiest Ways to Attain US Citizenship

 If you want to become a United States citizen, then applying for a green card is the most important step.
-One of the most traditional ways of becoming a US citizen is through naturalization.
+One of the most traditional ways to become a US citizen is through naturalization.

 There are four ways to obtain US citizenship.
 You can take any route that is best suited for your situation.

 Want to Become a US Citizen Now?
 How Hard Is It?

 No matter which path you are taking to become a citizen, navigating the U.S. Citizenship and Immigration Services, or USCIS, can be a very complex and stressful process.
 So you can definitely expect a time-consuming and costly process if you ever make any mistakes in your application.
 So, it is always best if you seek professional help while completing it, as it will help you to avoid mistakes, which if found, could make the application months or even years to clear.

 There are different ways for this naturalization to occur, but it has some general requirements that apply in most of the cases, which are: